The Binding of Isaac (video game): Plot

 The Binding of Isaac's plot is very loosely inspired by the biblical story of the same name.
-Isaac, a child, and his mother live in a small house on a hill, both happily keeping to themselves, with Isaac drawing pictures and playing with his toys, and his mother watching Christian broadcasts on television.
-Isaac's mother then hears "a voice from above", a voice that she believes is that of God Himself, stating that her son is corrupted with sin, and needs to be saved.
-It asks her to remove all that is evil from Isaac, in an attempt to save him.
-His mother agrees, taking away his toys, drawings, and even his clothes.
+Isaac, a child, and his mother live in a small house on a hill, happily keeping to themselves, with Isaac drawing pictures and playing with his toys, and his mother watching Christian broadcasts on television.

-The voice once again speaks to Isaac's mother, stating that Isaac must be cut off from all that is evil in the world.
-Once again, his mother agrees, and locks Isaac inside his room.
-Once more, the voice speaks to Isaac's mother.
-It states that she has done well, but it still questions her devotion, and tells her to sacrifice her son.
-She agrees, grabbing a butcher's knife from the kitchen and walks to Isaac's room.
+One day, Isaac's mother hears "a voice from above," which she believes is that of God Himself.
+The voice states that her son, Isaac, is "corrupted with sin and needs to be saved."
+It asks her to remove all evil from Isaac, and his mother agrees, taking away his toys, drawings, and even his clothes.
+The voice speaks to Isaac's mother for a second time, stating that Isaac must be cut off from all that is evil in the world.
+Once again, his mother agrees and locks Isaac inside his room.
+For the last time, the voice speaks to Isaac's mother.
+It states that she has done well, but it still questions her devotion and tells her to sacrifice her son.
+She agrees, grabs a butcher's knife from the kitchen, and walks to Isaac's room, preparing to sacrifice him.
 Isaac, watching through a sizable crack in his door, starts to panic.
 He finds a trapdoor hidden under his rug and jumps in, just as his mother bursts through his bedroom door.
-Isaac then puts the paper he was drawing onto his wall, which becomes the title screen.
+It is then assumed that the start of every new run is just after Isaac jumps down into the trapdoor.

 Until The Binding of Isaac: Repentance expansion in the remake, there is no clear conclusion, or even consistent narrative, to the story past this point.
-The game features 13 possible endings, one after each major boss fight.
-The first ten endings serve as introductions to unlocked items and mechanics, while the final three suggest that Isaac climbs into a toy chest and suffocates.
+The original game features 13 possible endings, one after each major boss fight.
+The first ten endings serve as introductions to unlocked items and mechanics, while the final three suggest meaningful evidence to understanding the conclusion (although this is not revealed until a new game and three DLCs later).

-During the game's loading points, Isaac is shown curled up in a ball, crying.
-His thoughts are visible, ranging among rejection from his mother and humiliation from his peers to a scenario involving his own death.
+During the game's cutscenes through two levels, or floors, Isaac is shown curled up in a ball, crying.
+His thoughts are visible, ranging from rejection from his mother and humiliation from his peers to a scenario involving his death.